musheeza018/website-1/content/en/flux/installation/bootstrap/github.md

 ---
-title: GitHub
+title: GitHub and GitHub Enterprise
-linkTitle: GitHub
+linkTitle: GitHub and GitHub Enterprise
-description: "How to follow bootstrap procedure for Flux using GitHub"
+description: "How to bootstrap Flux with GitHub"
 weight: 20
 ---
 ### GitHub and GitHub Enterprise